MaggieColeDude/Comp-IA/README.md

-# Comp-IA: The Power of Circuitry
+# SL Comp-IA: The Power of Circuitry, Margaret Cole, Period: 4B
-The repo for my computer science IA
+This repository is dedicated to my standard level (SL) computer science internal assessment (IA) for the international baccalaureate program.
 # What is my project + Client

+# Flow Chart & Logic Diagram

 # Why my project matters
-# Flow Chart & Logic Diagram